moonmido/Design-Patterns-Implementation/README.md

 # Design Patterns Implementation

-This project demonstrates the implementation of three fundamental software design patterns in Java.
+This project demonstrates the implementation of fundamental software design patterns in Java.

 These patterns are widely used to create scalable, maintainable, and well-structured software systems.